-Share-based payments comprise the grant of share options to directors and employees, and the issuance of common shares to certain directors, in lieu of cash payment for director fees.
+In 2014 and second half of 2013, share-based payments comprise the grant of share options to directors and senior officers, and the issuance of common shares to certain directors, in lieu of cash payment for director fees.
+From 2015, director fees are paid by cash to directors.